Nexus-Cognitive/website/content/insights/the-future-of-work-climbing-towards-hyperautomation.md

 These concepts require an RPA platform to permit interaction with the applications without programming the interactions.
 Without RPA, automating existing applications and corporate systems would require multiple point-to-point connections to be developed and integrated into artificial intelligence (AI) solution.

-\[The Capgemini Research Institute estimates that large organizations will achieve cost savings of around USD 500 billion through IPA in 2022. – fun fact – please include in image blurb somehow]
+> The Capgemini Research Institute estimates that large organizations will achieve cost savings of around USD 500 billion through IPA in 2022.

 ## **The Next Step: Intelligent Automation (IA)**